 During BG1, you can easily rely on your bows, though yes a blunt melee is an excellent weapon choice.
 Nothing is immune to blunt damage in the whole saga, nor is anything specifically resistant vs it (only general physical resistance) also most armors are either weak vs it or no bonus (except splint mail which has a +2 ac bonus vs it, though it is an extremely rare type of armor, so not a huge deal), meaning it's much easier to hit most targets vs using piercing or slashing.

 Once you get to BG2....ranged suffers...A LOT (all the crazy powerful arrows that exist in BG1/EE are either gone completely, or heavily nerfed), as the attack advantage vs melee is largely lost due to increased base attacks and the fact only 4 weapons the archer's bonus applies to have strength bonuses (Dart, Dart+1, Sling of Seeking, Sling of Everard) (Technically dart and dart +1 are the best archer weapons in the game, but they can't hit enemies requiring magical or +2 or higher weapons, respectively).
 Even with your bonuses, in most cases, you're better off throwing on 2 blunt melee weapons and smashing the enemy's face in, vs shooting at them.
 Though you'll kill mind flayers and beholders pretty easily if you use a ranged weapon, since being in melee or getting close enough TO melee is extremely suicidal/difficult with those enemies.
 There are a few bows that can perform well, but it's just not worth it, to be honest.
 They are simply lacking in punch and other perks vs the plethora of awesome melee weapons.
-Missile (piercing) is also THE most commonly resisted damage type in the game, as well as the most common damage immunity.
+Missile (piercing) is also THE most commonly resisted damage type in the game, as well as the most common damage immunity.0·Share on Google+Share on TwitterShare on Facebook - I would say:

 Str 18 whatever